sergey-kotov-architect/op/README.md

 The system is intended to have only one user who modifies the data and not a big number of readers, thus SQLite was selected as database engine.

-### Optimisation
-It is assumed there is a constraint that only one actor may conduct a given operation on a certain day.
-Therefore there is a problem to find a uniform distribution of operations among actors.
-The optimisation process consists of finding all possible schedules and selecting one with minimum mean deviation of operation count per actor from its mean value.

 ### Technologies and tools
 * Java 8